jfflbnntt/dmsguild/expandedArmory/weapon/descriptions/martial_range.md

 **Heavy Crossbow.** A heavier version of a crossbow equipped with a stirrup or hand crank to make loading easier.
 Due to the force required to draw the bow it is unlikely to find a repeating heavy crossbow.
 Heavy crossbows are **heavy** and are difficult to use while mounted.

 **Long Bow or Recurve Long Bow.** A tall bow that takes significant training and practice to use effectively.
 Long bows can also be recurved or made of composite materials to increase their range and power even more.
 Long bows are **heavy** and are difficult to use while mounted.

+**Medium Crossbow.** A powerful martial crossbow that can be used from horseback.

 **Staff Sling.** A sling mounted on a short staff which is used as a fulcrum to hurl stones and bullets much farther and faster than normally possible.
 The staff portion of the weapon can also be used in melee as a two-handed bludgeoning weapon if necessary.